This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 Do a Boston Duck Tour.

-This was a great way to see the city (and Cambridge) from the Charles River, and get some history at the same time.
+This was a great way to see both Boston and Cambridge from the Charles River, and get some history at the same time.
 We had a hilarious boat captain/narrator (Flo!), and she made it fun and interactive.
 It was chilly and rainy when we went, but the Duck Boat was nice and warm (and dry!).
 If you only have 48 hours in Boston, I would start with this to get a lay of the land–and water!

 Go to Fenway Park.

-If the Red Sox are not in town, you can do a tour.
-If they are playing, grab tickets (we got cheap seats and walked around inside the park).
-The park is iconic, baseball fan or not.
-There are plenty of chances to get local beer, hot dogs, even clam chowder (or “chowda” as Bostonians say!).
+Grab tickets if the Red Sox are in town (we got cheap seats and walked around inside the park).
+You can also do a tour if the team is not playing.
+The park is iconic, whether you’re a baseball fan or not.
+There are plenty of spots to get local beer, hot dogs, even clam chowder (or “chowda” as Bostonians say!).
 Be sure to bring layers, as even on a nice day, it can get chilly and breezy in the park.
-(Here’s tips on what to pack for NYC & Boston–lots of layers!).
+(Here are my tips on what to pack for NYC & Boston– basically, lots of layers!).

 Boston is rooted in the history of our independence.
 Take these tips and embrace the spirit of independence to make your own trip memorable!